Non-competition clause employment contract

 A post-contractual non-competition clause only applies if it has been agreed upon in writing (Section 74 of the German Commercial Code).
 It prohibits the employee from working in the same market segment for a certain period of time after the end of the employment relationship.
 Without a written agreement, there is no obligation to refrain from competition.

-What is waiting period compensation and when am I entitled to it?
+What is a waiting period compensation and when am I entitled to it?

-For an effective post-contractual non-competition clause, the employer must pay compensation amounting to at least 50% of the last salary (Section 74 (2) of the German Commercial Code).
+For an effective post-contractual non-competition clause, the employer must pay compensation amounting to at least 50% of the last salary (Section 74 (2) of the German Commercial Code (HGB)).

 What can I prepare despite the non-compete clause?